A simple formalization of alpha-equivalence: Introduction

 \section{Introduction}

+ACM's Computer Science Curricula 2023~\cite{kumar2024computer} cites $\lambda$-calculus as a canonical formalism for reasoning about functions, computation, and programming language semantics, reflecting its established role in computer science education.
+Interesting $\lambda$-calculus properties can be stated concisely, such that they are suitable for teaching to undergraduate students.
+However, their formal proofs have caveats --- they are not all easy to directly prove to undergraduate students.
+To address this issue, in this paper, we will discuss the topic of and construct a grounded, inductive definition for $\alpha$-equivalence such that many of its known properties are directly provable without the need to involve more complicated mathematical structures.

 As proposed by \citet{church1941calculi}, $\lambda$-calculus (originally called the \emph{calculus of $\lambda$-K-conversions}) defines three conversion rules.
-The first rule, in effect, says that we are free to rename any local variable $x$ to any variable $y$ which does not occur in the term --- establishing the intuitive notion that "the names of local variables do not matter".
-This rule has been later (already in \cite{curry1958combinatory}) called the $\alpha$-rule.
-However, for Church, the first rule is still a conversion --- no explicit notion is introduced that such a transformation produces an equivalent term in some general sense.
-Moreover, the conversion operation only defines a choice --- we are not explicitly compelled to perform any specific transformation.
+The first of these rules says that we are free to rename any local variable $x$ to any variable $y$ which does not occur in the term --- establishing the intuitive notion that "the names of local variables do not matter".
+This rule was later (already in \cite{curry1958combinatory}) called the $\alpha$-rule.
+Nevertheless, for Church, the first rule is still a conversion --- no explicit notion is introduced that such a transformation produces an equivalent term in any general sense.
+Moreover, the conversion operation only defines a choice --- we are not \emph{explicitly} compelled to perform any specific transformation.

 However, as defined by Church, the $\alpha$-rule can be used to convert the term to meet the preconditions for the second rule.
-The second rule, in effect, says that we can replace a function call with the body of the function where the actual argument replaces the formal parameter --- with the precondition that local variables are distinct from parameters and global variables.
+The second conversion rule states that we can replace a function call with the body of the function, where the actual argument replaces the formal parameter, provided that local variables are distinct from parameters and global variables.
 This rule has later been named the $\beta$-rule.

 Subsequently, $\lambda$-terms are viewed as representatives of equivalence classes induced by the $\alpha$-rule.
 Then, conversion using the $\alpha$-rule is either performed implicitly (e.g., following \citet{barendregt1984lambda}) or as part of the substitution while performing the conversion using the $\beta$-rule (e.g., \cite{hindley1986introduction}).
-Alternatively, to identify $\lambda$-terms with the equivalence classes they denote, one can forgo variable names altogether and work with de Brujin indices \cite{de1972lambda}.
+Alternatively, to identify $\lambda$-terms with the equivalence classes they denote, one can forgo variable names altogether and work with de Bruijn indices \cite{de1972lambda}.